Skip to main content

 1 2048 20971486 10.0 GiB 8300 Linux filesystem

-• GPT requires a boot partition.
+• Because GPT requires a boot partition, create that partition.

-4. Install GRUB on the new boot partition:
+4. Install grub on the new boot partition.

 [root@centos ~]$ sudo partprobe